atakanaltok/awesome-useful-websites/README.md

 * https://mp3gain.flowsoft7.com/ - Increase, decrease, and normalize the volume level of MP3 audio files (60M size limit per a file)
 * https://create.magicplaylist.co/#/?_k=m5jobg - Type your favorite song and create the perfect playlist
 * https://moises.ai/ - (This is for musicians) Play with your favorite artists in any key, at any speed
+* https://www.drumeo.com/ - Learn to play the drums with the best teachers in the world
 * https://soundlove.se/ - Unusual synthesis algorithms - or combination of common ones in unusual ways - to add a touch of randomness and unpredictability to our products
 * https://audionautix.com/ - Music that is composed and produced by Jason Shaw.
 Completely free - for you to download and use (even for commercial purposes) as long as you provide credit
 * https://www.rhymezone.com/ - Find rhymes, synonyms, adjectives, and more
 * https://rhymer.com/ - FREE Online Rhyming Dictionary
 * http://typatone.com/ - Generate your own music by typing on keyboard
+* http://www.commercialtunage.com/ - Find out the songs in commercials